MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 >>> cryolo_boxmanager.py

-Now press :menuselection:`File --> Open image folder` and the select :file:`the full_data` directory.
+Now press :menuselection:`File --> Open image folder` and the select the :file:`full_data` directory.
 The first image should pop up.
-You can navigate in the directory :kbd:`a` + :kbd:`c` tree through the images.
+You can navigate in the directory tree through the images.
 Here is how to pick particles:

 * :kbd:`LMB`: Place a box
 * Hold :kbd:`LMB`: Move a box